 Section 600-1.6 Inspection

-The Offices shall have initial and ongoing inspection responsibility for all CCBHCs established pursuant to this Subpart.
-The purpose of the inspection is to ensure compliance with all applicable federal, state, and local laws, rules and regulations, to determine the renewal term of the operating certificate.
+OMH and OASAS shall have initial and ongoing inspection responsibility for all CCBHCs established pursuant to this Subpart.
+The purpose of the inspection is to ensure compliance with all applicable Federal, State, and local laws, rules and regulations, to determine the renewal term of the operating certificate.

-The Offices’ review shall be performed by staff with expertise as necessary to ensure Individual health and safety.
+OMH and OASAS review shall be performed by staff with expertise as necessary to ensure individual health and safety.
 Any significant deficiencies will immediately be referred for enforcement.
-If at any point during the inspection, findings are identified that suggest imminent risk of serious harm or injury to Individuals, the Offices reserve the right to request immediate corrective action or other activities to ensure the health and safety of individuals.
+If at any point during the inspection, findings are identified that suggest imminent risk of serious harm or injury to individuals, OMH and OASAS reserve the right to request immediate corrective action or other activities to ensure the health and safety of individuals.

 Inspections shall be conducted utilizing a single oversight instrument.
-All deficiencies or corrective action will be overseen by the Offices.
-Each CCBHC shall undergo, at a minimum, one unannounced inspection which will occur prior to renewal of the Operating Certificate to ensure compliance with all applicable federal, state and local laws and regulations.
+All deficiencies or corrective action will be overseen by OMH and OASAS.
+Each CCBHC shall undergo, at a minimum, one unannounced inspection which will occur prior to renewal of the Operating Certificate to ensure compliance with all applicable Federal, State and local laws and regulations.

 At the start of the inspection, the inspector(s) will meet with the CCBHC administrative staff to explain the purpose and scope of the inspection and request any documentation (e.g., policies; staffing information; etc.) that may be needed to facilitate the review.